 - Phase III - This phase is known as the “Summing Up,” which occurs from the late 60s through the 80s.
 During this stage, you are more interested in the legacy you will leave.
 You may want to pour into your grandchildren/great-grandchildren or volunteer somewhere.
 Some people write an autobiography or enjoy scrapbooking family memories.

 - Phase IV - This is known as the Final Phase or Encore.
 This stage of life happens from the late 70s up until the end of life.
 Keeping up with healthy lifestyle activities and exercise will allow the brain to have the best chance at staying sharp.
+At this stage of life geriatric care is vital to maintain a healthy life.
 Full of wisdom, many during this stage of life adapt well to changes and have an attitude of celebration and appreciation for life.

 What Is Psychological Aging?